ifu-lobuntu/jbpm-cmmn/progress.md

 - itemControl.repititionRule

 CFA
- Consolidate all tasks for a participant
+ -Consolidate all tasks for a participant, may have a dependency on event correllation, alternatively the modeller should simply model the correllated set of activities in a separate Collaboration??.
- Include VDML PropositionExchange info
+ -Include VDML PropositionExchange info
- The CMMN Planner Role needs to be mapped to a Role in VDML (or maybe not), the CFA exchange takes place between the Planner and the target participant
+ -The CMMN Planner Role needs to be mapped to a Role in VDML (or maybe not), the CFA exchange takes place between the Planner and the target participant

 # 5. Current potential problems

 AbstractPersistentSubscriptionManager
 - Find a way to get to the commandScopedEntity manager - the reflection won't work in CDI

-PlanningService (look at TaskServiceFactory interface)

-- find a way to get to the persistence context - the reflection won't work in CDI
-- find a way to get to the InternalTaskService

 # 6. Difficult